mattbport/secondusertests/Second round questions.md

 ### Understanding
 *Video introducing ∞ for the Soundable nose cone, and ∞ as a duration in a Time Chooser; multiple lanes in a Time Chooser, including weighted choice and nose cone limitations; soundable content in a Time Chooser, including mute/non-mute.*

-The producer wants to hear all the lanes of the Soundable Chooser, and so uses ∞ in the nose cone.
-All lanes are looping, and the Chooser will have a duration of 4, 6, or 8 bars.
+In this example, the artist wants to hear all the lanes of the Soundable Chooser, and so uses ∞ in the nose cone.
+All lanes are looping, and the Chooser will have a duration of 4 or 6 bars, or it will use the duration of the `marimba.wav` sample.
 A 4 bar duration is twice as likely as the other two options.
 Regardless of the duration, the vocal’s soft stop means that it will play in its entirety before stopping.
 The other samples will stop immediately as soon as the duration has elapsed.

 ![](images/s5.png)

 * Explain what will happen in the Time Chooser
-* What effect will this duration have on the Soundable Chooser lanes?
+* What effect will the Time Chooser's selected duration have on the Soundable Chooser lanes?
+* How could we make the `marimba.wav` sample audible if it is selected?
-* In the Soundable Chooser, which lanes will be selected, and which may be selected?
-What is the likelihood of selection?
+* In the Soundable Chooser, which lanes will be selected?
-* In the Soundable Chooser, what effect will the repeat settings have?
 * What effect will the Soundable nose cone setting have?
+How could you quickly change the Chooser to play two of the four samples?

 ### Implementation

-Sketch out the previous example on the whiteboard, and make the following changes:
+Sketch out the previous example on the whiteboard, and make the following musical changes:

-* Make the Full Chooser play infinitely
-* Make it so 2 lanes are chosen, and make all lanes equally likely to be selected
+* Make it so 2 lanes are chosen; the vocal and one other instrument
-* Next, make it so the Full Chooser has a duration of either 4 or 8 bars, with hard stops on all lanes
+* Make it so the Full Chooser has a duration of either 4 or 8 bars, with hard stops on all lanes
-* Next, create a sequence with the Full Chooser playing 4 times in a row ]
+* Next, create a second Chooser and sequence it so it plays before this Chooser.
+The new Chooser should have the following characteristics:
+	* Drums and bass should always play, and should loop until hard-stopped;
+	* One of two vocal takes should play, looping until soft-stopped.
+The choice between them should be equal;
+	* The Chooser should have a duration of 4 or 8 bars, with 4 bars three times more likely to be chosen than 8 bars.

 ## S6: Playground

 Using the whiteboard and the available samples, make a piece of music which uses a sequence of three Choosers.
 The music will be recorded and shared online.

 The piece should be musically satisfying even if it is run only once.
 If it is run more than once it should be different in some way.

+# Not currently included in the test - advanced features
+* Repeats in lanes [x2], increasing the atomic length of the contents
+* A specific number of loops in the loop icon - only on/off currently introduced
+* Nesting

 ----